-The Hepatitis B virus is spread from person to person through blood, semen (cum), and fluids from the vagina.
-A mother with Hepatitis B can also spread it to her baby at birth.
-In some cases, the Hepatitis B virus can lead to liver disease and may even cause death.
+Hepatitis B is a virus that spreads from person to person through blood, semen (cum), and fluids from the vagina.
+A mother with hepatitis B can also pass it to her baby at birth.

-Do I need to get the Hepatitis B vaccine (shot)?
+Do I need the hepatitis B vaccine (shot)?

 - Anyone under age 19 who didn’t get the shots as a baby

-- Adults who are at risk for getting Hepatitis B
+- Adults who are at risk for hepatitis B

 - Are a man who has sex with men

-The treatment for Hepatitis B depends on which type of infection it is – acute (short-term) or chronic (long-term).
+Yes.
+The treatment for hepatitis B depends on the type of infection.
+The 2 types of hepatitis B infection are acute (short-term) or chronic (long-term).